-This traditional Zen story is called The Gift of Insults.
+This traditional Zen koan, or story, is called The Gift of Insults.

 There was once an old man known for being able to defeat any challenger.
 His reputation extended throughout the land and many gathered to study under him.

 One day a young warrior arrived at the old man’s village.
 He was determined to be the first to defeat the great master, since he had both strength and the ability to notice and exploit an opponent’s weakness.

 The old master gladly accepted the young warrior’s challenge.
 As the two faced one another, the young warrior began to hurl insults at the old master.
 The verbal insults went on for hours, yet the old master merely stood there motionless and calm.
 Finally, the young warrior exhausted himself.
 Defeated, he left.